 The Warning Before Diabetes

-Prediabetes is exactly what it sounds like: a warning stage where your blood sugar levels are higher than normal but not yet high enough to be classified as type 2 diabetes.
-It affects an estimated 96 million American adults, more than one in three, and according to the Centers for Disease Control and Prevention, more than 80 percent of those with prediabetes do not know they have it.
+Prediabetes is exactly what it sounds like: a warning stage where your blood sugar is higher than normal but not yet high enough to be classified as type 2 diabetes.
+It affects an estimated 96 million American adults — more than one in three — and, according to the Centers for Disease Control and Prevention, more than 80 percent of people who have it do not know it.

-This is a critical window of opportunity.
-Prediabetes is reversible.
-With the right lifestyle changes, many patients can bring their blood sugar back to normal levels and significantly reduce their risk of ever developing type 2 diabetes.
+Here is the encouraging part.
+Unlike many chronic conditions, prediabetes is frequently reversible.
+With the right lifestyle changes, many people bring their blood sugar back into the normal range and sharply reduce the odds of ever developing type 2 diabetes.

-At Zimmer Medical Group, we screen for prediabetes routinely and work with patients to create actionable plans for reversing it.
+At Zimmer Medical Group, we screen for prediabetes routinely and work with patients to build realistic, sustainable plans for reversing it.

 How Prediabetes Is Diagnosed